BeMacized/xiaomi_scale/README.md

 * Track measurements
   * Weight
   * Device weight unit (kg/lbs)
+  * Impedance
   * Progress (e.g. Measuring -> Stabilized -> Measured)
 * Scan for nearby Xiaomi scales
 * Direct scale data
   * Weight
   * Device weight unit
   * Device timestamp
+  * Impedance
   * Flags
     * Weight stabilized
     * Weight removed
     * Measurement completes
+* Calculate* body data from impedance:
+  * Body fat
+  * Visceral Fat
+  * Bone Mass
+  * Water
+  * Muscle Mass
+  * BMI
+  * LBM Coefficient

+_* Note: These values are calculated through reverse engineered functions.
+While they should be similar to what the official app by Xiaomi reads, their accuracy is similarly not guaranteed and should be taken with a grain of salt._

 **What it does NOT do:**